oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-local-data/load-local-data.md

     ![View the new table in the Catalog.](./images/display-new-tables.png " ")

     You can click a table name to display its data.
 Click the *CUSTOMER\_SEGMENT* table to view the data.
-When

     ![Click customer_segment to display its data.](./images/customer-segment-data.png " ")